Ankuraxz/NASSCOM-MHRD-IOT-Practical-Module_1-2/README.md

 4. Interface Geared DC Motor
 5. Interface TMP36 + FAN DC Motor + Potentiometer
 6. Develop Your Own Small Project and Project ShowCase

+## SMART HOME FEATURES
+👉 Automated Gate with PIR --> KEYPAD/ BIOMETRIC CAN BE ADDED FOR SECURITY 👉 FAN/ AC Based on Temperature/ Humidity --> DHT can be used 👉 LIGHT Based on Environment Illumination